A Day Trip to Warrington

 Back in the centre of Warrington, I visited three of this year’s Good Beer Guide pubs; the Albion, the Hop Emporium and the Lower Angel.
 Three interesting pubs where the beer is not too expensive, especially in the Albion.
 I’ve written about this minor pub crawl here.

 I often stay at my sisters in Liverpool to visit her and my mum, and sometimes to keep mum company when Alison goes on holiday.
 A couple of hundred yards from Alison’s house is a stop for the number seven bus, which goes to the Warrington Interchange.
-I’ll be catching it to revisit the Hop Emporium and the Lower Angel.
+I’ll be catching it to revisit the Hop Emporium and the Lower Angel again.

 After that I caught the train back to Marsden.
 No fish and chips this time I decided to have a few snacks during the day.
 I prefer not to drink alcohol on an empty stomach.